Project Document Management with SharePoint Online

 Since SharePoint Online is so tightly integrated with the Microsoft Office 365 Suite, co-authoring and collaborating on documents is incredibly easy.

-BrightWork 365 uses the right Microsoft 365 app for the right project management process, all wrapped up in project management templates.
+BrightWork 365 uses the right Microsoft 365 app for the right project management process using project management templates.

-One part of your project template should be a place to store project files!
-In BrightWork 365 we’ve built a tight integration using SharePoint Online as the document store.
-The integration uses your SharePoint Online, to store your documents, in your Microsoft 365 secure environment.
+Every project template should include a dedicated space for storing files.
+In BrightWork 365, we’ve built a tight integration using SharePoint Online to manage documents in your Microsoft 365 secure environment.

 In the screenshot below, you can see a document library in a BrightWork 365 project management template.
 You can upload files or create new documents right from the project site (Word, Excel, PowerPoint, or OneNote).

-If you select any document in the library, you’ll see options to Edit, Check In/Check Out, or edit the SharePoint properties.
+Selecting a SharePoint document opens options to Edit, Check In/Check Out, or modify properties.

 It has all the usual SharePoint functionality you need to manage project documents.